 It is possible for the pay-as-you-earn repayment plan to be negatively amortized, where the monthly loan payment is less than the new interest that accrues.

-The federal government will pay the accrued but unpaid interest on any subsidized Federal Stafford loan for the first three years of repayment under the pay-as-you-earn repayment plan.
+The federal government will pay the accrued but unpaid interest on any Direct Subsidized Loan for the first three years of repayment under the pay-as-you-earn repayment plan.

 Otherwise, the unpaid interest will accumulate and can be capitalized (added to the loan balance) when the borrower is no longer eligible for pay-as-you-earn repayment or chooses to switch to a different repayment plan.
 However, when a borrower no longer qualifies for pay-as-you-earn repayment because the borrower no longer has a partial financial hardship, the capitalization of interest stops when the outstanding principal balance is 10 percent greater than the original principal balance when the loan entered repayment.
 Interest then continues to accrue, but is not capitalized.
 If the borrower chooses to leave pay-as-you-earn repayment, all unpaid interest is capitalized at that time.